The following videos are part of the NAWCC Library and Research Center Collection, and are provided online to NAWCC members for research purposes.

 902D Waltham Watch Company Exhibit Walking Tour by George Collord (57 min) (194 MB)

-903D RESTORATION O F A BROWN STREET CLOCK IN ALAHAMBRA LOSANGELES CA by NAWCC Chapter 116 (37 Min) A slide tape conversion showing the step-by-step procedures used in the clock's restoration.
+903D RESTORATION OF A BROWN STREET CLOCK IN ALAHAMBRA LOS ANGELES CA by NAWCC Chapter 116 (37 Min) The restoration of a Brown Street clock in Alhambra, Los Angeles, CA, with additions of an electric wind by NAWCC Chapter 116.
+A slide tape conversion showing the step-by-step procedures used in the clock’s restoration, along with a discussion of the products and equipment that had been used.

 913D THE RESTORATION OF AN EDWARD EAST CALENDAR PRE-HAIRSPING WATCH ca. 1635-1645 by David Cooper (69 Min) 2010 Ward Francillon Time Symposium Program October 28-30, Williamsburg, Virginia